 There are several important things to know before you visit Bergen, Norway.
-This guide contains many of them from my time living there and visiting there over the years!
+This guide contains many of them from my time living there and visiting Bergen over the years (after I moved away)!

 The guide will contain all the useful tips and recommendations I have for traveling to Bergen, the gateway to the fjords!
 These Bergen travel tips will be for year-round travel (unless otherwise specified).

-Did we miss anything you think is useful to know before visiting Bergen?
-Let us know your thoughts in the comments!
+Did I miss anything you think is useful to know before visiting Bergen?
+Let me know your thoughts in the comments!
 Thanks.

 In this post...